hilmoo/energy/README.md

-Convert acceleration to velocity and displacement using integrate
+Convert acceleration to velocity and displacement using integrate from csv file

 ## Requirement
+- python
 - pandas
 - matplotlib
 - scipy